-Jonas stood there, holding tight to his pan piled high with food, and said, “All I want to do is eat.
+Jonas stood there, holding tight to his pan, and said, “All I want to do is eat.
 And when I eat, I feel so bad about myself that I want to eat more to make myself feel better.
 It’s like I’m never full.”

-Some smart person in the kitchen made a comment how he had heard about this one guy who had a brain tumor which made his brain never release a hormone that made him feel full.
+Some ‘wise’ dude in the kitchen made a comment about how he had heard about this one guy who had a brain tumor which made his brain never release a hormone that made him feel full.

 This piece of information sent Jonas into a panic mode.
 The next morning, he made a doctor’s appointment.
 He didn’t have a brain tumor.
 He had depression.

 Another friend from my college years went to the doctor because she was sad, all the time.
 Every little incident made her cry.
 She, too, had depression.